-- 6-1.1 Definition Any claim by a non-probationary employee, unless the probationary employee has been employed by the department-Nursing Home for a period of at least twelve months and is in probationary status only because of a recent promotion, that there has been a violation, misinterpretation, or misapplication of the terms of these policies shall be termed a grievance.
+- 6-1.1 Definition - Any claim by a non-probationary employee, unless the probationary employee has been employed by the Nursing Home for a period of at least twelve months and is in probationary status only because of a recent promotion, that there has been a violation, misinterpretation, or misapplication of the terms of these policies shall be termed a grievance.
 Grievances may involve issues of wages, hours, or working conditions and are initiated by an employee following an administrative action with which the employee disagrees. - 6-1.2 Purpose The purpose of the grievance procedure shall be to settle employee grievances on as low an administrative level as possible so as to ensure efficiency and employee morale.
 No employee making good-faith use of this procedure shall be subjected to any reprisals. - 6-1.3 Procedure Grievances will be processed in the following manner and within the stated time limits.
-Time extensions beyond those outlined below may be arranged by mutual agreement of the parties concerned. - Step 1 The aggrieved employee or group of employees will present the grievance in writing to the immediate supervisor.
+Time extensions beyond those outlined below may be arranged by mutual agreement of the parties concerned.

+Step 1 - The aggrieved employee or group of employees will present the grievance in writing to the immediate supervisor.
 The grievance must be so presented within ten (10) working days of occurrence, not including the date of occurrence.
 The grievance shall be prepared in detail, including identification by section number of the policy alleged to have been violated, a brief statement of the conduct or act which is alleged to have violated the policy, and the remedy the grievant is seeking and dated.
 The supervisor will give a written answer within three (3) working days of the date of presentation of the grievance, not including the date of presentation.
-If the supervisor is a Department Manager, appeal from Step 1 would be directly to Step 3. - Step 2 If the grievance is not settled in Step 1, it shall be signed by the aggrieved employee or group of employees, and the immediate supervisor, and be presented to the Department Manager within five (5) working days after the supervisor's written answer is given, or should have been given, not including the day the answer is given.
-The Department Manager will reply to the grievance in writing within five (5) working days of the presentation of the written grievance, not including the day of presentation. - Step 3 If the grievance is not settled in Step 2, it shall be signed by the aggrieved employee or group of employees, and the Department Manager, and be presented to the CCNH Administrator within five (5) working days after the Department Manager's answer is given, or should have been given, not including the day the answer is given.
+If the supervisor is a Department Manager, appeal from Step 1 would be directly to Step 3.

+Step 2 - If the grievance is not settled in Step 1, it shall be signed by the aggrieved employee or group of employees, and the immediate supervisor, and be presented to the Department Manager within five (5) working days after the supervisor's written answer is given, or should have been given, not including the day the answer is given.
+The Department Manager will reply to the grievance in writing within five (5) working days of the presentation of the written grievance, not including the day of presentation.

+Step 3 - If the grievance is not settled in Step 2, it shall be signed by the aggrieved employee or group of employees, and the Department Manager, and be presented to the CCNH Administrator within five (5) working days after the Department Manager's answer is given, or should have been given, not including the day the answer is given.
 The grievance shall be presented along with the pertinent correspondence to date.
 The CCNH Administrator shall reply within five (5) working days of the date of presentation of the written grievance, not including the day of presentation.

-The CCNH Administrator's response concludes the grievance process. - Step 4 If the grievance is not settled in Step 3, it shall be signed by the aggrieved employee or group of employees, and the CCNH Administrator and be submitted to the Nursing Home Board of Directors within five (5) working days after the CCNH Administrator's written answer is given, or should have been given, not including the day the answer is given.
-The grievance shall be heard by the Nursing Home Board of Directors at the next regularly scheduled meeting.
-The Nursing Home Board of Directors shall make such recommendations as it may deem advisable.
+Step 4 - If the grievance is not settled in Step 3, it shall be signed by the aggrieved employee or group of employees, and the CCNH Administrator and be submitted to the County Administrator within five (5) working days after the CCNH Administrator's written answer is given.
+The grievance shall be heard within fifteen (15) days by the County Administrator or designee.
+The County Administrator shall make such recommendations as it may deem advisable.